philiprowe61/phil/Creating-a-rock.md

 }
 ```

-Adding the "external_dependencies" table will make LuaRocks search for the external dependencies in its lookup path (on Unix the defaults are /usr/local and /usr; on Windows, which doesn't have a standard for development trees, you'll probably have to specify  yourself through the [[config file|Config file format]] or the [[command-line|luarocks]] when invoking "luarocks").
-We give a hint to LuaRocks, the libdate.h header, so it can test whether the development package is really there (on many Linux distros, one needs to install "-dev" packages in order to have all headers and libraries needed for compilation available, so header files are a good hint).
-In this case, for example, it would look for /usr/local/include/libdate.h and /usr/include/libdate.h on Unix.
-If you (or your users) have LibDate installed elsewhere, it's always possible to tell LuaRocks so through the command-line, passing for example LIBDATE_DIR=/opt/libdate as an argument.
+Adding the "external_dependencies" table will make LuaRocks search for the external dependencies in its lookup path (on Unix the defaults are `/usr/local` and `/usr`; on Windows, which doesn't have a standard for development trees, you'll probably have to specify it yourself through the [[config file|Config file format]] or the [[command-line|luarocks]] when invoking "luarocks").
+We give a hint to LuaRocks, the `libdate.h` header, so it can test whether the development package is really there (on many Linux distros, one needs to install "-dev" packages in order to have all headers and libraries needed for compilation available, so header files are a good hint).
+In this case, for example, it would look for `/usr/local/include/libdate.h` and `/usr/include/libdate.h` on Unix.
+If you (or your users) have LibDate installed elsewhere, it's always possible to tell LuaRocks so through the command-line, passing for example `LIBDATE_DIR=/opt/libdate` as an argument.

 When LuaRocks succeeds finding an external dependency, it creates special variables for it which can be used in incdirs and libdirs fields.
-The example above shows two such variables, LIBDATE_INCDIR and LIBDATE_LIBDIR being use.
-It's important to always pass those variables: if LibDate happened to be in the system lookup path of your compiler, compilation would succeed without those variables, but they would fail in a user's system where they are somewhere else, such as in the LIBDATE_DIR=/opt/libdate example given earlier.
+The example above shows two such variables, `LIBDATE_INCDIR` and `LIBDATE_LIBDIR` being use.
+It's important to always pass those variables: if LibDate happened to be in the system lookup path of your compiler, compilation would succeed without those variables, but they would fail in a user's system where they are somewhere else, such as in the `LIBDATE_DIR=/opt/libdate` example given earlier.

 ### Using LuaRocks as a build system